csswizardry/csswizardry.github.com/_posts/2017-07-31-performance-and-resilience-stress-testing-third-parties.md

 72.66.115.13 fast.fonts.net
 ```

-Now—if you’ve cleared your browser’s and machine’s DNS cache—you should find
+Now — if you’ve cleared your browser’s and machine’s DNS cache — you should find
 that all requests to assets on those domains will eventually time out.
 This is
 where we begin to see interesting, and often much more severe, results.